parapluplu/openems/integration_tests/README.md

 # Requirements
 This project requires [poetry](https://python-poetry.org) to run.

-In the local development environment it also requires the openems project next to this project.
-So a directory structure like the following:
-- some_folder
-  - openems (exactly this name)
-  - openems_integration_tests (name doesn't matter)

 The openems project must have a build jar file (with `./gradlew buildEdge` executed in the openems directory) so the integration test can start and stop the ems service as desired.